varunarang/git-learning/README.md

 git-learning
 ============

-No much, and of course, there are no dumb questions.
+There are no dumb questions.

+Today we are learning a few things in Git.

+- Hopefully this will benefit everyone here.
+- A good news, the Librify application is now Adobe certified... yyyyiieee....